-^{2 :} Accessory tool
+2 : Accessory tool

-^{3 :} This is the same tool that comes with the BB200 series, the conventional model.
-It is compatible with the plate wrench for draw nut [10].
+3 : This is the same tool that comes with the BB200 series, the conventional model.
+It is compatible with the plate wrench for draw nut [10], so you can choose the one you want.

 X : Optional parts